 The Pension Committee is comprised of eight members.
-By Bi-State Development's Board Policy, the Vice President of Talent Management is a standing member.
-The other three members of management are selected by the Chief Executive Officer and the Vice President of Talent Management.
+In accordance with Bi-State Development's Board Policy, the Chief Human Resources Officer is a standing member.
+The other three members of management are selected by the Chief Executive Officer and the Chief Human Resources.